Dav1dK/S02/Guidelines/ClientDevelopmentGuide.md

 ## Background ##

 ITxPT specifications and labelling aims at ensuring interoperability for the ITxPT services.
-Labelling is done for services but not for the clients using those services.
-And while the ITxPT S02 specifications describes the interface that must be implemented by both client and service, there is an emphasis on the service part.
+The ITxPT S02 specifications describes the _interface_ that must be implemented.
+This means that details that are internal to the client are not part of the specification.

 For ITxPT to provide truly interoperable services, it is important that the clients follow some best practices.
-This is particularly important as there are no compliance tests for client implementations.
 This document contains some best practices and advice for writing interoperable client software towards the ITxPT services.
 The goal is for clients to be (more) compatible with different implementations of a service and with future backwards compatible releases of the specifications.

 ## Please report Issues ##